-BuildCert, Ltd. Changes Name to NSF International to Align With NSF’s Global Water Services
+BuildCert, Ltd. Changes Name to NSF to Align With NSF’s Global Water Services

-ANN ARBOR, Mich., USA and GWENT, UK – BuildCert, Ltd., a provider of mechanical and materials certification services for the plumbing and building industries, recently changed its name to NSF International.
+ANN ARBOR, Mich., USA and GWENT, UK – BuildCert, Ltd., a provider of mechanical and materials certification services for the plumbing and building industries, recently changed its name to NSF.
 The name change reflects BuildCert’s alignment with the public health organisation’s global water services.
-NSF International has owned and operated BuildCert since 1998.
+NSF has owned and operated BuildCert since 1998.

-BuildCert customers can expand their markets utilising NSF International’s wide range of certification services for the plumbing and building product industries, which include standards in the United Kingdom, Europe and North America.
+BuildCert customers can expand their markets utilising NSF’s wide range of certification services for the plumbing and building product industries, which include standards in the United Kingdom, Europe and North America.

 Formed in the late 1990s due to industry demand for high quality, unbiased product certification and approval services, the BuildCert team has gained the respect of the industry by providing efficient and cost-effective certification services that are accredited by the United Kingdom Accreditation Service (UKAS).

-“Changing the name of BuildCert, Ltd. to NSF International demonstrates the alignment of our expertise and competencies to better serve and support the building and plumbing industries in the UK and beyond,” said Paul Taylor, UK Certification Director, NSF International.
-“The NSF International name clearly communicates a strong and well respected brand that demonstrates product compliance and quality solutions.”
+“Changing the name of BuildCert, Ltd. to NSF demonstrates the alignment of our expertise and competencies to better serve and support the building and plumbing industries in the UK and beyond,” said Paul Taylor, UK Certification Director, NSF.
+“The NSF name clearly communicates a strong and well respected brand that demonstrates product compliance and quality solutions.”

-As NSF International, the BuildCert team continues to offer the same core services, including certification to these schemes:
+As NSF, the BuildCert team continues to offer the same core services, including certification to these schemes:

 - Thermostatic Mixing Valve Scheme TMV2 certifies that products comply with the requirements of the European standards EN 1111 and EN 1287